What is the Just For Fun Division?

 When do you close Registration?

-If we haven’t sold out (which we often do), we close Registration the Monday before the event in order to prepare athlete packets.
+If we haven’t sold out (which we often do), we close online Registration the Monday before the event in order to prepare athlete packets.

 Why does your confirmation list show my age as one year older than I actually am?